AbdelrahmanBl/code-link-booster/README.md

 php artisan make:enum FILE_NAME
 ```
 ### Array Exports
-Create an array export class that have toArray method for excel export handler (fields & values).
+Create an array export class that have a static `toArray` method for excel export handler (fields & values).
 ```
 php artisan make:array-export FILE_NAME
 ```
 ### Arrayable
-Create an arrayable class that have toArray method to prepare data for [Edit - Create] pages.
+Create an arrayable class that have a `toArray` method to prepare data for [Edit - Create] pages.
 ```
 php artisan make:arrayable FILE_NAME
 ```
 ### Transformers
-Create a transformer class that have a transform method to prepare data for database or similar things.
+Create a transformer class that have a `transform` method to prepare data for database or similar things.
 ```
 php artisan make:transformer FILE_NAME
 ```